 Note: If you are an REI Member, every May, REI has a big Anniversary Sale and members will receive 20% coupons to be used at REI and REI Garage.
 The sale is great even without the 20% coupons.
 Last year Vivian bought a pair of hiking boots, a backpacking tent, and a new daypack and saved over $300.

 Know Where to Shop Online.
 If you don’t mind checking every day, REI Garage has daily deals and discounts on outdoor clothing and gear.
 There’s also Worn Wear, a site managed by Patagonia to sell used Patagonia clothing and gear.
+REI has also launched a similar program, REI Used Gear, where they sell gently used gear returned by customers.
 Sometimes the Nordstrom company, Hautelook, will sell discounted outdoor clothing and shoes.
 We’ve seen brands like North Face and Tevas pop up on there.
+Backcountry and Moosejaw are online shops worth checking out for discounted clothing and gear.

 Shop at Online and Onsite Outlets.
-Columbia, North Face, Patagonia, and Backcountry all have great marked-down prices at their outlet stores.
+Columbia, North Face, and Patagonia all have great marked-down prices at their outlet stores or online website.
 For climbing shoes, a few we’ve found in Southern California are Evolv in Buena Park, Gear Coop in Costa Mesa, and Mad Rock in Santa Fe Springs.
 We got a pair of climbing shoes for really cheap (like a pair of Pink Anasazi Lace-Ups for $30 kind of cheap) at the Five Ten Outlet in Redlands, whom sadly just moved to Germany.
 They are planning to open a location in Portland if you ever find yourself out there.

 Explore Mountain Town Thrift Stores.
 If you live near an outdoor community, a national park, a ski resort, or a tourist town, try to find some time to check out nearby thrift stores.
 You can find functional and quality outdoor gear at great discounts.
 Of course equipment depends on the area, but if you’re patient, you can find great deals on hidden gems such as winter equipment, fishing poles, life jackets, tents, sleeping bags, and tons of outdoor clothing.